Skip to main content

 Tire sur la neige (Maple Taffy on Snow)

-Quebec sugar shack tradition - hot maple syrup poured onto fresh snow, rolled onto a wooden stick as it hardens.
-Served at cabanes à sucre during maple syrup season (February-April).
+A Quebec sugar shack tradition: hot maple syrup is poured onto fresh snow, then rolled onto a wooden stick as it firms up.
+Served at cabanes à sucre through maple season, roughly February to April.

 vegetarianvegangluten-free